OcelotBabou/Quartz/content/2-The World/Regions/Locations/The Lost City of Kharzhum.md

 **Local Legends or Stories:**

 One legend focuses on the mysterious location of Kharzhum, speculating that it actually resides at the very bottom of [[The Echoing Abyss]].
 Such legends tell of how the city of giants, ruled by wise and powerful giants became arrogant and challanged their creator, Talam.
 Angered Talam cast their city into a bottomless pit, and cursed their once proud race to descend into mindless brutes.
+Other versions tell, that the giants excavating the land came across [[Niphar]] as their quarries dug deep into the ground.
+Niphar, offered his help and a location protected from the meddling of the outside world, taking them deep into his realm.
+Here at the base of the Echoing Abyss, their mighty city was constructed.
 Other legends focus on the riches and artifacts said to be held within Kharzhum, talking of seas of gold, and artifacts once held by the Gods themselves when they still walked the planet.
+If such a city truly does exist, it can be expected that such stories of treasure and wealth have not be overestimated.

 **Visitors' Experience:**